juliosampaio/com.juliosampaio.k8s/README.md

 This repository manages the configuration of a small Kubernetes cluster (control-plane + worker nodes) **entirely with Nix flakes on top of vanilla Debian VPSs**.
 Each host's desired _package list_ is declared in the `hosts/` directory and built & deployed automatically by GitHub Actions.

-The cluster includes a complete ingress and HTTPS infrastructure with Traefik and cert-manager for automatic SSL certificate management.
+The cluster includes a complete ingress and HTTPS infrastructure with Traefik and cert-manager for automatic SSL certificate management, plus **multi-environment support** for external application deployments.

+**This repository provides the infrastructure layer only.** Application deployments are handled by external repositories.

 Key goals: